Skip to content

 Tagliatelle al ragu

 First and foremost, you have to try a ragu dish.
-The most famous and popular dish in Bologna is ragu served with homemade tagliatelle, and egg based pasta.
-It’s heavy, rich, acidic, and perfectly balanced.
+The most famous and popular dish in Bologna is ragu served with homemade tagliatelle, an egg-based pasta.
+It’s a meat sauce that is heavy, rich, acidic, and perfectly balanced.

 Tortellini